-SCIENCE LINKS (Lab Science) (SCI 101)
+SCIENCE LINKS (Lab Science) (SCI 101)OPEN TO: 9One Semester CoursePREREQUISITE: NoneThis course does not meet NCAA eligibility requirements.

 Science links is a study of broad topics in the fundamental sciences.
 Concepts in energy, physics, earth/space science, geology, chemistry, and/or climatology may be covered by using a variety of methods.
 The primary method is through inquiry, hands-on investigations where students will develop a sense of the scientific method and what it takes to make sensible predictions based upon deductive reasoning.
 Students are expected to keep a lab book and learn the format to report laboratory findings.
 Calculations will be used to reinforce concepts and make predictions.
 This course will help prepare everyone for future science courses.
 Homework and laboratories will be included in the course.